Daniel O'Shaughnessy: Karlsruher SC

 On 30 August 2021, it was announced that O'Shaughnessy would transfer to 2.
 Bundesliga club Karlsruher SC on 1 December 2021 and sign a contract running until June 2024.
 He finished a mid-table 2021–22 season with 15 appearances and one goal, before suffering a fractured fibula on international duty in June 2022.
 O'Shaughnessy returned to fitness in mid-November 2022, but he failed to make an appearance prior to undergoing season-ending surgery on a hip problem in March 2023.

 O'Shaughnessy undertook his rehabilitation in Finland and returned to continue it with the club in October 2023.
 On 14 March 2024, it was reported that O'Shaughnessy's professional career was in jeopardy due to consecutive injuries and two hip surgeries, but one month later it was reported that he had returned to training.
 O'Shaughnessy failed to win a call into a matchday squad before the end of the 2023–24 season and was released when his contract expired.

 Return to HJK

 On 1 July 2024, O'Shaughnessy returned to his former club HJK and signed a contract until the end of the 2025 season on a free transfer.
 O'Shaughnessy suffered a collarbone injury in training in July, but eventually on 18 August, he made his first competitive club appearance in over two years, as a starter for HJK in a 3–0 away win over Ekenäs IF (EIF).
 During the next pre-season, on 15 January 2025, his contract was extended until the end of 2026.
 O'Shaughnessy assumed the HJK captaincy for the 2025 season, having acted in the same role previously in 2021.
+On 25 April 2026, O'Shaughnessy announced his retirement from his professional career.